Pyranid Logo

 @Override

-public void log(@Nonnull StatementLog statementLog) {
+public void log(@NonNull StatementLog statementLog) {

-// Log everything except HOT_QUERY
+// Log everything except "message-queue-claim"

 Statement statement = statementLog.getStatementContext().getStatement();